About:

 mother of 3 breastfed children and have been assisting breastfeeding

-mothers for more than 10 years and after much hard work, I became
+mothers for more than 10 years.
+After much hard work, I became

 an IBCLC in 2004.
 I have supported breastfeeding mothers and babies